w3f-grants-archive/payment-processor/README.md

 docker-compose up
 ```

-You will be able to access the demo merchant application at `http://localhost:3001`.
+You will be able to access the demo merchant application at `http://0.0.0.0:3001`.

 ## Demo flow

-Documentation of [merchant application](./interface/README.md) contains the details about the demo flow.
+Documentation of [merchant application](./interface/README.md) contains the details about the demo flow, you can follow it to fully test the setup.

 ## Notes